sauciucrazvan/screenshot-to-search/readme.md

 - Take a screenshot and automatically search it with Google Lens.

-> This is just a demonstration of a concept.
-Built in around ~8 hours.
-Written in Python with PyQt.
-Uses ImgBB as the image storing provider via their API.

 ## Installation and Usage

 - Go to the [releases tab](https://github.com/sauciucrazvan/screenshot-to-search/releases/) and download the latest version.